-B. The department shall grant a level three-A license to an applicant who has been a level two teacher for at least three years and holds a post-baccalaureate degree or national board for professional teaching standards certification; demonstrates instructional leader competence as required by the department and verified by the local superintendent through the highly objective uniform statewide standard of evaluation; and meets other qualifications for the HB 5/a
+B. The department shall grant a level three-A license to an applicant who has been a level two teacher for at least three years and holds a post-baccalaureate degree or national board for professional teaching standards

-1 license.
-2 C. The minimum salary for a level three-A teacher 3 is provided that teachers in an extended learning time program 4 or K-5 plus program shall receive additional salary at the 5 same rate as their base salary for that teaching time.
-6 D. The minimum salary for a counselor who holds a 7 level three or three-A license as provided in the School 8 Personnel Act and rules promulgated by the department shall be 9 the same as provided for level three-A teachers pursuant to 10 Subsection C of this section."
-11 SECTION 24.
-Section 22-10A-11.4 NMSA 1978 (being Laws 12 2015, Chapter 74, Section 2) is amended to read: 13 "22-10A-11.4.
-LEVEL THREE-B ADMINISTRATOR'S LICENSE 14 TRACKS FOR SCHOOL ADMINISTRATOR LICENSURE 15 A. A level three-B administrator's license is a 16 five-year license granted to an applicant who meets the 17 qualifications for that license.
-Licenses may be renewed upon 18 satisfactory annual demonstration of instructional leader and 19 administrative competency.
-20 B. The department shall grant a level three-B 21 administrator's license to an applicant who: 22 (1) has completed a department-approved administrator preparation program;
+- C. The minimum salary for a level three-A teacher is sixty thousand dollars (\$60,000) for a standard nine and one-half month contract; provided that teachers in an extended learning program or K-5 plus program shall receive additional salary at the same rate as their base salary for that teaching time. - D. The minimum salary for a counselor who holds a level three or three-A license as provided in the School Personnel Act and rules promulgated by the department shall be the same as provided for level three-A teachers pursuant to Subsection C of this section."

+SECTION 24.
+Section 22-10A-11.4 NMSA 1978 (being Laws 2015, Chapter 74, Section 2) is amended to read:

+"22-10A-11.4.
+LEVEL THREE-B ADMINISTRATOR'S LICENSE-TRACKS FOR SCHOOL ADMINISTRATOR LICENSURE.-- an applicant who meets the qualifications pursuant to this section and department rules."